stlemme/FIWARE-AugmentedReality/docs/user_guide.md

 File:House2.jpg‎ | house
 </gallery>

-= Programmers guide =
+# Programmers guide
 This is a guide how to implement Augmented Reality applications using the provided javaScript APIs: Sensor, AR, Scene and Communication, see [[Augmented Reality Open API Specification]].

 The API architecture is modular and each API is independent.
 Therefore, one can use only the APIs needed in a specific application.
 For example vision based marker tracking application would require AR and Scene APIs, and a location based application, that fetches information from POI Data Provider would require Sensor, Scene, and Communication APIs.
-Example applications can be found at [https://github.com/Chiru/FIWARE-AugmentedReality/tree/master/demos demos].
+Example applications can be found at [https://github.com/stlemme/FIWARE-AugmentedReality/tree/master/demos].
 The APIs are developed and tested on Firefox Nightly, both on mobile devices, and desktop computers.
 Hence it's '''highly recommended''' to use '''Mozilla Firefox 25.0a1 or higher'''.
 The Sensor API may fail to get requested sensor values, usually on desktop and most of the laptop computers as they do not comprise of the necessary sensors, although the browser might support the events.

 In order to use an API, it's set up in the following way: